 What is a D0 Tax Code?

-By being on the D0 tax code instead of the standard tax code, like 1250L, you have paid additional tax of £1,041.97.
+By being on the D0 tax code instead of the standard tax code, like 1250L, you have paid additional tax of £1,047.34.

-Why Would On a D0 Tax Code?
+Why Are You On the D0 Tax Code?

 HMRC issues the D0 tax code to people who have other forms income so are using up their personal allowance and basic rate tax band elsewhere.
 For example if they are:

 If you think you have been given the wrong tax code, then firstly speak to your employer and check they have all the right paperwork they need from you.